cijerezg/MLSP/README.md

 There are other possible options for training.
 Those are given by the following boolean arguments

-- '--train_VAE_models' This argument determines whether to learn the embedding space for the skills.
+- `--train_VAE_models` This argument determines whether to learn the embedding space for the skills.
      > Because all models use the same embedding space, it is recommended the VAE models are learned once, and then are loaded for all subsequent experiments.
-- '--train_priors' This argument determines whether to learn the length and skill priors.
+- `--train_priors` This argument determines whether to learn the length and skill priors.
-- '--train_rl' This argument determines whether to train the rl models (length policy, skill policy, and critics).
+- `--train_rl` This argument determines whether to train the rl models (length policy, skill policy, and critics).
-- '--load_VAE_models' If no VAE models are trained, then this must be set to `True`.
+- `--load_VAE_models` If no VAE models are trained, then this must be set to `True`.
-- '--load_prior_models' This argument determines whether to load pretrained priors models.
+- `--load_prior_models` This argument determines whether to load pretrained priors models.
-- '--load_rl_models' This argument determines whether to load pretrained rl models.
+- `--load_rl_models` This argument determines whether to load pretrained rl models.
-- '--use_SAC' If set to `True`, then the prior models are ignored, and the algorithm executed is SAC with multi-length skills.
+- `--use_SAC` If set to `True`, then the prior models are ignored, and the algorithm executed is SAC with multi-length skills.

 There are other 3 important arguments.
 Those are:

 - `--case` This set what lengths are to be used.
 The value required is 0 which runs 3 lengths: 4, 16, and 64.
 To train the models with other lengths, we refer the reader to the TODO
-- '--single_length' If `None`, then the MLSP is run.
+- `--single_length` If `None`, then the MLSP is run.
 If a value is passed, then SPiRL is implemented with that given length.
      > Note that the length passed here has to be a valid length, that is, it must be 4, 16, or 64.
 - `--render_results` If set to `True`, then the program will create a video with the policy being executed.
 Additionally, it saves the resulting frame after the skill execution.